CHCE Candidate Information

 Note: Staffing agencies and durable medical equipment (DME) companies are not included.

-Candidates must review the criteria in the handbook to determine whether they meet eligibility requirements.
 Eligibility requirements vary with the applicant’s education background.
-Once eligibility is determined, candidates will receive approval from Home Care University and may proceed with test registration as outlined in Section II of this Handbook.
+Once eligibility is determined, candidates will receive approval from Home Care University and may proceed with test registration.

 To determine eligibility: